arildrotmo/Fast-WordPress-Embeds/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin will discover your embedded videos from YouTube and Vimeo, and replace them with a clickable thumbnail and a play button.
+Does NOT depend on jQuery.
 Also works without Javascript, the thumbnail is then an external link to the video.

 == Installation ==